-For a complete list of the ICM conditions, you should contact Humana at (877) 597-7474.
+For a complete list of the ICM conditions, call 877 KEHPWELL (877 534-7935.

 INFORMED CARE MANAGEMENT (CONTINUED)

 Why Weight Kentucky

 Excessive weight is the second leading cause of preventable disease in the United States.
 It is linked to conditions such as heart disease, stroke, diabetes, hypertension, sleep apnea, osteoarthritis and even some forms of cancer.